Youni.world

 There are many ways to switch on NumLock in Linux.
 Some methods do not work.
 I used this one before:

-1. Switch on NumLock on startup using numlockx in .xinitrc
+1. Switch NumLock on at startup using numlockx in .xinitrc

 apt install numlockx